gleannyc/documentation/docs/docs/visualizing-data/Attributes-Tray.md

 2. From top right of the `Attributes` tray, click the `+`, and click the eye icons to hide and show tiles.
 3. Click the title of a tile or the three-dot icon next to the title and click the eye to hide the tile.

-## Attribute Filters
+## Filtering from the Attribute Tray

-Attribute filters are applied across the entire explorer - filtering every other attribute, the numeric total, and the chart for the values selected in the attribute pane.
+Filters created in the attribute tray are applied across the entire page - filtering every other attribute, the numeric total, and the chart for the values selected in the attribute pane.

-### Filtering

 The default state for an attribute tile is the filtering mode.
 Checkboxes next to each attribute item indicates whether the item is included (shown in the view) or excluded (filtered out).

 1. Hover over an attribute item
-1. To exclude the item, click the item
+2. To exclude the item, click the item
-1. To include just that item, click the icon at the base of the item's metric bar
+3. To include just that item, click the icon at the base of the item's metric bar

 ### Include vs. Exclude filter